All-Hands-AI/OpenHands/agenthub/micro/_instructions/actions/finish.md

 * `finish` - if ALL of your tasks and subtasks have been verified or abandoned, and you're absolutely certain that you've completed your task and have tested your work, use the finish action to stop working.
+Arguments:
+  * `output` - a string representing the output of your task